jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Localization.md

----
-title: Localization
+# Localization
-slug: 4bD9-localization
-description: Jigx solution can display in multiple languages, you can use localization built into Jigx.
-Every option that accepts string-based values (e.g. field labels) can be localized
-createdAt: Fri Jun 17 2022 09:31:03 GMT+0000 (Coordinated Universal Time)
-updatedAt: Wed Mar 05 2025 09:49:19 GMT+0000 (Coordinated Universal Time)
----

 Jigx mobile app supports multiple languages, significantly enhancing its market presence, user engagement, and overall success by appealing to a broader and more diverse audience.
 The real power of the Jigx localization functionality lies in using a single jig that can have multiple translations associated with the jig, the app respects the language setting of the device and renders the jigin that language if the corresponding language file is found or defaults to English.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/wkg2mDRfeBu2bwG4IXkyA_trans-dynamic.PNG" size="78" position="center" caption="One jig in English & German" alt="One jig in English & German"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/wkg2mDRfeBu2bwG4IXkyA_trans-dynamic.PNG" size="78" position="center" caption="One jig in English & German" alt="One jig in English & German" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/wkg2mDRfeBu2bwG4IXkyA_trans-dynamic.PNG" width="800" height="787" darkWidth="800" darkHeight="787"}

 ## How it works